May 8, 2014

 Latest Ideal House Finds Inspiration in Alice in Wonderland

-Inspired by Lewis Carroll, designer Louise Campbell takes a crack at this year’s Ideal House for the IMM Cologne furniture fair.
+Inspired by Lewis Carroll, designer Louise Campbell takes a crack at this year’s Ideal House.

 The Danish designer Louise Campbell looks at the model for Das Haus (or Ideal House), which debuted at the IMM Cologne furniture fair in January.